Background pattern

 • rifampicin, an antibiotic,

-• ergotamine derivatives for migraine treatment.
+• ergotamine derivatives for the treatment of migraines.

-Taking Bisoprolol Cor Sandoz and alcohol
+Taking Bisoprolol Cor Sandoz and Alcohol

-Pregnancy and breastfeeding
+Pregnancy and Breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-Driving and operating machinery
+Driving and Using Machines

-Bisoprolol Cor Sandoz contains lactose and sodium
+Bisoprolol Cor Sandoz Contains Lactose and Sodium

 This medication contains lactose.
-If your doctor has told you that you have a certain sugar intolerance, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

-This medication contains less than 1 mmol of sodium (23 mg) per coated tablet; it is essentially "sodium-free".
+This medication contains less than 1mmol of sodium (23 mg) per film-coated tablet; this is, essentially "sodium-free".

 3. How to Take Bisoprolol Cor Sandoz

-Follow exactly the administration instructions of this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow your doctor's instructions for taking this medication exactly.
+If you are in doubt, consult your doctor or pharmacist again.

 Your doctor will tell you how many tablets to take.
 You should take this medication in the morning, before, during, or after breakfast.
 Swallow the tablets with the help of a glass of water and do not chew or crush them.